Mergers and Acquisitions in Poland | M&A Lawyer Poland

 Peter Drucker spent decades observing how corporations grow, combine, and collapse.
 His conclusion was unsparing: “Most acquisitions fail because the acquirer falls in love with the idea of the deal instead of confronting its reality.”

 Warren Buffett put it more bluntly: “When a management with a reputation for brilliance tackles a business with a reputation for bad economics, it is the reputation of the business that remains intact.”
-A merger with an entity burdened by hidden liabilities, toxic contracts, or tax risk is precisely such a business—only you discover it after the documents are signed.
+An acquisition of an entity burdened by hidden liabilities, toxic contracts, or tax risk is precisely such a business—only you discover it after the documents are signed.

 Due Diligence as Intellectual Discipline